 The other day, I read a fantastic article on pricing your services and products.
-This article was written for women entrepreneurs, but I saw how it could be applied by any kind of entrepreneur, business or non profits.
-It made me think about all the steps in sales strategy.
-The first step of course is making sure you have a price figured out for your business, but how do you know if you are charging the right price.
-For non-profits, how much should you be asking for when asking for a donation?
+This article was written for women entrepreneurs, but I saw how it could be applied by any business or non-profit.
+It made me think about all the steps in the sales strategy.
+The first step, of course, is making sure you have a price figured out for your business, but how do you know if you are charging the right price.
+For non-profits, how much should you be asking for when requesting donations?

-Getting to a good place with the first step (pricing) of your sales strategy starts with knowing what you are trying to earn and/or how much you want to raise either monthly or annually.
-Figuring out this simple goal can help you create a very targeted and strategic sales plan....
+A solid pricing structure for your sales strategy starts with knowing what you are trying to earn and/or how much you want to raise monthly or annually.
+Figuring out this simple goal can help you create a very targeted and strategic sales plan...

 I consistently get asked what is the 1 most important marketing activity to do.
 People ask "what is that 1 thing I need to do in order to get customers?"